Mechanism Behind the Recombination Requirement for Benign Termination of Relativistic Electron Beams

 \prlsec{MHD modeling} Kinetic modeling predicts a strong peak in neutral-corrected bulk resistivity, \(\eta\), within the recombination window, reaching $\sim 10^{-3}\,\Omega\mathrm{m}$, consistent with the transition between benign and non-benign termination.
 As shown previously~\cite{Helander_2007,Liu_2021,liu2026hybrid}, TM stability in the presence of REs is set by the \(\eta\), since REs are effectively collisionless.
-Nonlinear extended-MHD simulations are performed using the \textsc{JOREK} code~\cite{Hoelzl_2021} to investigate the role of \(\eta\) in driving magnetic field stochastization conducive to benign termination.
+Nonlinear extended-MHD simulations are performed using the \textsc{JOREK} code~\cite{Hoelzl_2021, Hoelzl_2026} to investigate the role of \(\eta\) in driving magnetic field stochastization conducive to benign termination.
 Background temperature and density are assumed to be constant due to the low thermal pressure of the cold, recombined plasma.
-The plasma current is assumed to be entirely carried by REs, treated as a separate fluid and coupled self-consistently through the current evolution~\cite{bandaru2021magnetohydrodynamic}.
-This separation is essential for capturing high-resistivity MHD dynamics, as the collisionless RE population prevents resistive current decay expected in standard MHD.
+The plasma current is assumed to be entirely carried by REs, treated as a separate fluid with an advection speed of 0.1\(c\) and coupled self-consistently through the current evolution~\cite{bandaru2021magnetohydrodynamic}.
+The fluid RE model is not used to reproduce RE transport with high fidelity, but rather to accurately capture MHD dynamics at high \(\eta\), as the collisionless RE population prevents resistive current decay expected in standard MHD.
 To capture edge stochastization without artificial influence of ideal wall boundary conditions, JOREK is coupled to the STARWALL resistive wall model~\cite{Holzl2012_STARWALL}.
 Resistivity is prescribed as a spatially uniform, time-independent parameter for each case.